Build Internal AI Leaders Who Drive Adoption

 Champions need three categories of support.
 First, a curated toolkit: approved AI tools with clear usage policies.
 Second, a prompt library: tested templates for common tasks in their department.
 Third, a reporting framework: simple metrics to track adoption and time saved.
 These resources reduce the friction between 'trained' and 'active' - the gap where most AI initiatives stall.

-From AI Champions to AI Culture: Sustaining the Change
+From AI Champions to AI Centre of Excellence

 Measuring Champion Impact